monikadelekta/Artificial_Intelligence_for_Trading/README.md

 ## Terms

-This course is broken down into two terms:
+This course is broken down into two terms each with four projects and various exercises:

 1. **Quantitative Trading** - Learn the basics of quantitative analysis, including data processing, trading signal generation, and portfolio management.
 Use Python to work with historical stock data, develop trading strategies, and construct a multi-factor model with optimization
 2. **AI Algorithms in Trading** - Learn how to analyze alternative data and use machine learning to generate trading signals.
 Run a backtest to evaluate and combine top performing signals

 ## Projects

+The projects completed over the entire course are:

 1. **Trading With Momentum** - implement a momentum trading strategy and determine whether it has the potential to be profitable
 2. **Breakout Strategy** - code and evaluate a breakout signal, including finding outliers within a trading signal